Updated June 2020

 The Willow Glen market continues to remain strong.
-Market demand is strong with historically low days on market and a recent jump in average final sales vs. list price percentages.
-Monthly median prices are consistent with 2019-19 and the YTD annual average has increased slightly over 2019.
+Median prices increased slightly over 2019.
+Market demand is still sporting historically low days on market and final sales prices averaging 2% over list.
+Overall, pretty consistent with prior years.

 The Willow Glen area of San Jose is a fun community with a fantastic downtown area on Lincoln Avenue.
 Located just south of downtown San Jose with strong schools and easy commute access to Hwy 87 and 280.
 Click on these links to learn more about the Willow Glen Community and Schools.

 Willow Glen homes are typically in the $1.0M to $2.0M price range.
 The chart above shows the distribution of home prices by number of bedrooms for homes sold in 2019.

 Median prices increased slightly (2%) during the first half.
 The annual increase in the median price for San Jose-Willow Glen homes has averaged 6.0% per year since 1998 (CAGR).

 Market demand for Willow Glen homes continues to be relatively strong.
 The annual average Days on Market (red line) has ticked-up, but continues at historically low levels.
 The average final sales price (blue line) has declined to be 2% over the current list price from 4-5% over list in prior years.

 The supply of New Listings (blue line) for Willow Glen homes declined 15% during the first half due to Covid.
 The number of Sales (red line) declined 20% during the first half.
 I expect these numbers to rebound in the second half.

 Homes selling within the first week or two on market are still selling for over list price.
 Homes on the market longer are selling for below list.
 Note: this is comparing the current list price, after any price reductions, during 2019.